By Katalin Rodriguez Ogren,

 TOMORROW'S BLOG will give you a specific program with these 5 kicking exercises.

-Katalin is the Owner of POW!
-MMA and Fitness (powkickboxing.com), Chicago Krav Maga and POW!
-Kids Chicago which has been in the West Loop since 2001.
-She is a 4 time black belt and 30 year veteran of the martial arts/combat sports.
+Katalin is the Owner of The POW!
+Gym (powgymchicago.com),which has been in the West Loop since 2001.
+She is a 4 time black belt and has 30+ years in the martial arts/combat sports.
 She is an international presenter and writer for both the martial arts and fitness community.
-Katalin is the mother of 3 children: Jackson Diego (6), Isis (5) and Colt (3) and married to the most handsome Chicago Firefighter.
+Katalin is the mother of 3 children and married to the most handsome Chicago Firefighter.
+She is very active in the West Loop in Chicago and serves on the Board of Directors.
+Katalin is also consistently active with non-for-profits.
+She is author of the Book Weight Training for the Martial Arts and has written several training manuals.